Morwenn/cpp-sort/docs/Measures-of-presortedness.md

 > In fact, *Par*(*X*) = *Dis*(*X*), for all *X*.

-In their subsequent papers, those authors consistently use *Dis* instead of *Par*, often accompanied by a link to *A New Measure of Presortedness*.
+In their subsequent papers, the authors consistently use *Dis* instead of *Par*, often accompanied by a link to *A New Measure of Presortedness*.

 ### *Radius*